Chart Color Schemes

 Belmont South - Blacksmiths faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 15.2%, significantly lower than the NSW average of 32.2%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are the most common at 11.3%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
-Vocational credentials are prominent, with 42.3% of residents aged 15+ holding them, including advanced diplomas (9.9%) and certificates (32.4%).
+The area's university qualification rate is 15.2%, significantly lower than NSW's average of 32.2%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 11.3%, followed by postgraduate qualifications (2.3%) and graduate diplomas (1.6%).
+Vocational credentials are common, with 42.3% of residents aged 15+ holding them.

 Frequently Asked Questions - Education